-Tinderbox Hills, right on Hobart’s doorstep, is truly special and has been well-known to the TLC for many years.
+Tinderbox Hills, right on Hobart’s doorstep, is truly special.
 It has an incredibly rich mix of habitats brimming with wildlife, from the canopy tops to the deep gullies.
-The towering blue gums (Eucalyptus globulus) had a superb flowering season over the summer and the swift parrots (Lathamus discolor) and their young have now headed north for winter on the mainland.
+The towering blue gums (Eucalyptus globulus) support a visiting population of endangered swift parrots (Lathamus discolor).

 Listen to swift parrots on the Tinderbox Hills property (clicking the link will download an audio file to your computer).